 - Creative writing trainings

 - Community Mapping workshop

 - Youth Initiative

 All of these activities has helped us realise the potential of youth in using creative tools in sharing their voice.
-The Media Lab continues to hosts activities such as open mic nights and social media conversations that bring together a cohort of young people from a diverse background and discuss concerning issues.
+The Media Lab continues to hosts activities such as open mic nights that bring together a cohort of young people from a diverse background and discuss concerning issues.

 Located at the YDF Nazhoen Pelri Complex, Thimphu, the Media Lab is equipped with state of the art technology such as iMac computers with creative software to edit photos, videos and audios.
 It has still cameras and audio recording kits that can be lent out to the members of the lab.
 The lab also has a section dedicated to all sorts of books, board games and other sport equipments for the youth to drop in and hang out.